DeanLuus22021994/aspire/.devcontainer/docs/ARCHITECTURE_REQUIREMENTS.md

+---
-# DevContainer Architecture & Sprint 2 Requirements
+title: "DevContainer Architecture & Sprint 2 Requirements"

-Version: 3.0.0
-Last Updated: 2025-09-30
+version: "3.0.0"
+last_updated: "2025-09-30"
-Status: Implementation Ready with Full Traceability
+status: "Implementation Ready with Full Traceability"
+---

 ## Document purpose
 This document specifies architecture and implementation requirements for the Aspire devcontainer workstream (Sprint 2 focus).
 It is implementation-ready and provides traceability to technical debt items, CI workflows, scripts, and verification tests.